 (left to right) The RAC Chair Lester Wilde, Sr. Vice Chair Greg Roczicka, council members Dorothy Johnson and Robert Aloysius.
 (Photo by Lakeidra Chavis/ KYUK)

-The Yukon-Kuskokwim Delta Federal Subsistence Advisory Council, or the RAC, finished its two-day meeting Bethel, at the cultural center on Thursday.
+The Yukon-Kuskokwim Delta Federal Subsistence Regional Advisory Council, or the YK Detla RAC, finished its two-day meeting at the Cultural Center in Bethel on Thursday.

 The council considered eight proposals, which ranged from harvest limits to redefining unit boundaries.